alexfinch7/bepresent-chat/README.md

 - **Interactive Chat**: Engages users in a friendly, spa-like conversation to gather necessary data.
 - **Custom Schedule Setup**: Automatically configures phone blocking schedules based on user input.
-- **Goal Setting**: Helps users set goals and provides an intensity score based on their desired screen time reduction.
+- **Goal Setting**: Provides an intensity score based on user's desired screen time reduction.
 - **JSON Configuration**: Saves the configuration to a JSON file for easy access and updates.

 ## Prerequisites